Rajpratik71/Mininet-wiki/Documentation.md

 Mininet Documentation
 ============

-The following Mininet documentation is available on this wiki:

 #### Getting Started with Mininet
 * [Download](Download) How to download and run Mininet - in a Virtual Machine (VM) or natively
 * [VM-Setup-Notes](VM-Setup-Notes) How to configure a Mininet VM after you download it